soybean15/CScreen/README.md

         screen.display();

-        /*the 3 parameters on the constructor are the following width -width - width of screen
+        /*the 3 parameters on the constructor are the following:
+        -width - width of screen
         -height - height of screen
         -position - this is for title position